 How to use it

-- Text to binary: type or paste your text in the input box and press Text → Binary.
-Each character becomes an 8-bit binary group, separated by spaces.
+- Text to binary/octal/hex: type or paste your text in the input box and press Text → Binary (the button relabels to match the active chip).
+Each character becomes one byte, shown in the chosen base.

-- Binary to text: paste space-separated 8-bit groups (like
+- Binary/octal/hex to text: paste space-separated byte groups (like

 What does "text to binary" actually mean?